kessler/redshift-cli/README.md

 ```

-Will start the cli execute start.js in the context of the CLI
+Will start the cli and execute start.js in the context of the CLI

 -------------